All Your Clean Food Dirty Girl Meal Plan Questions Answered (FAQ) + Instant Pot Poppy Seed Carrot Cake Steel Cut Oats

 I might not be the best person to ask because I’m not at all fussy about stuff like this.
 I wash all my food containers (like almond butter, tahini, etc..) and use those for food storage.
 Apart from that, I use plastic storage containers in various sizes that I’ve picked up at Ross, yard sales and thrift stores.
 To get started with the meal plans, plan on having about six medium size containers and four larger containers.

+All of our recipes in the meal plans are noted with a snowflake icon if they freeze well.
 Roughly 95% of the meal plan food freezes like a dream.
 Soups, sauces, grains, beans, casseroles, dressings – they all freeze well.
 Fresh veggies are the only consistent exception that don’t freeze well.
 When you thaw out our sauces and dressing, they tend to separate a bit.
 An easy fix is to place them in the blender after they thaw and blend until they are creamy and smooth again.

 If you have extra produce that needs using up at the end of the week, the best thing to do is juice it and drink it down.
 Tomatoes, beets, carrots, cucumbers, celery, citrus, greens, ginger, lettuce – all of this juices beautifully and floods your cells with nutrients.